-Note: This page facilitates an update of the firmware controlling the stack. switch.
-Uploading software will update all managed switches in the stack to the location of a software image and click.
+Note: This page facilitates an update of the firmware controlling the switch.
+Uploading software will update all managed switches to the location of a software image and click.
 After the software image is uploaded, a page announces that the firmware update is initiated.
-After about a minute, the firmware is updated and all managed switches in the stack restart. the switch restarts.
+After about a minute, the firmware is updated and all managed switches restart. the switch restarts.